-Group shareholders' funds have increased from £48.2 million at the beginning of the year to £53.4 million at 31 December 2017.
+Group shareholders' funds have increased from £53.4 million at the beginning of the year to £59.0 million at 31 December 2018.
 The movement can be reconciled as follows:

 £m

-Opening shareholders' funds 48.2
+Opening shareholders' funds 53.4

-Profit for the financial period 14.1
+Profit for the financial period 17.0

-IAS 19 actuarial gain net of deferred tax 1.1
+IAS 19 actuarial loss net of deferred tax (1.3)

-Dividends declared and paid during the year (10.0)
+Dividends declared and paid during the year (10.1)

+Purchase of owned shares (0.4)

-Currency translation differences on foreign currency net investments -
+Currency translation differences on foreign currency net investments 0.4

-Closing shareholders' funds 53.4
+Closing shareholders' funds 59.0

-Details of dividends paid and proposed during the year are given in the directors' report on page 17.
+Details of dividends paid and proposed during the year are given in the Directors' report on page 17.

-An analysis of the net IAS 19 actuarial gain of £1.4 million, before an attributable deferred tax charge of £0.3 million, is given in note 18 to the consolidated financial statements.
+An analysis of the net IAS 19 actuarial loss of £1.6 million, before an attributable deferred tax credit of £0.3 million, is given in note 18 to the consolidated financial statements.

 The currency translation difference on foreign currency net investments arises on consolidation and is primarily due to movements in Sterling compared with the Euro and the UAE Dirham.
-During the current year, Sterling weakened against the Euro but strengthened against the UAE Dirham and the combined impact on the group's foreign currency net investments was broadly neutral.
+During the current year Sterling weakened against both the Euro and the UAE Dirham and the combined impact on the group's foreign currency net investments was a gain of £0.4 million.